apache/shardingsphere/docs/document/content/features/orchestration/registry-center.en.md

 +++
 pre = "<b>3.3.2. </b>"
 toc = true
-title = "Orchestration"
+title = "Registry Center"
 weight = 2
 +++

 ## Motivation

+- As config center manage configuration data, registry center hold all ephemeral status data dynamically generated in runtime(such as available proxy instances, disabled datasource instances etc).

-Registry center can disable the access to slave database and the access of application.
-Orchestration still has many functions to be developed.
+- Registry center can disable the access to slave database and the access of application.
+Orchestration still has many functions(such as flow control) to be developed.

 ## Data Structure in Registry Center